CM4all/beng-proxy/doc/translation.rst

   disabled with ``is_default="no"`` (see :ref:`child_error_logger`).

 - ``CHILD_TAG`` specifies a “tag” string for the child process.
-This can be used to address groups of child processes.
+This can be used to address groups of child processes (e.g. for :ref:`FADE_CHILDREN <fade_children>`).
+A child process may have more than one tag.

 .. _filter: